Legacy of Taras Shevchenko: Places and objects commemorating Shevchenko

-In March 2014, by the 200th birth anniversary of the poet the first interactive map of sites dedicated to Taras Shevchenko was created.

-On the interactive map "The World of Shevchenko" created by the Inter (TV channel) and information portal Podrobnosti, 1060 monuments of Kobzar, towns, villages, museums, schools, theaters named in his honor have been defined.
-These objects are located in 32 countries on different continents.
-The interactive map allows users to view monuments with a help of sight-seeing service.
+In March 2014, an interactive map of sites dedicated to Shevchenko was launched to commemorate the 200th anniversary of his birth.
+"The World of Shevchenko" was created by the Inter TV channel and information portal Podrobnosti; it maps 1060 monuments of Shevchenko, alongside, towns, villages, museums, schools and theaters named in his honor, located in 32 countries on different continents.

-Among the most notable objects commemorating Shevchenko are the symbolic kobza sculpture in Canberra, Australia's capital, graffiti of poet's portrait in Kharkiv and the memorial in Washington.
-The most distant objects dedicated to the poet are the monument in Beijing (distance from Kyiv is 6456 km), Shevchenko street in Khabarovsk (6900 km), memorial in Washington (7847 km), Buenos Aires (12 826 km) and Canberra (14 913 km).
+Among the most notable objects commemorating Shevchenko are the symbolic kobza sculpture in Canberra, Australia's capital, graffiti of the poet's portrait in Kharkiv and a memorial in Washington, D.C..
+The most distant objects dedicated to the poet are a monument in Beijing (6456 km from Kyiv), Shevchenko Street in Khabarovsk (6900 km), and memorials in Washington (7847 km), Buenos Aires (12 826 km) and Canberra (14 913 km).

-From 1966 to 1968 Hanna Veres made a series of ornamental textiles, dedicated to Taras Shevchenko.
-The 1971 edition of Shevchenko's Kobzar is illustrated with reproductions of them, co-produced with Anna Vasylashchuk.
+From 1966 to 1968, Hanna Veres made a series of ornamental textiles dedicated to the poet.
+The 1971 edition of Shevchenko's Kobzar is illustrated with reproductions of the textiles, co-produced with Hanna Vasylashchuk.

 Geographic places

-Taras Shevchenko has been commemorated by the naming of geographic places including:
+Shevchenko has been commemorated by the naming of geographic places, including: